IOTechSystems/xrt-examples/Servers/opc-ua/federated/Explanation.md

 ## What does this show?

-This demonstration showcases the integration and interaction between Edge Connect Modbus Device Services and an OPC-UA server using MQTT.
+This demonstration showcases the integration and interaction between Edge Connect Modbus Device Services and an OPC-UA server using Sparkplug over MQTT.
 The focus is on monitoring and manipulating temperature data from battery cells.
-Although a simple demo running on one machine this is design to show how you can use XRT across multiple hardware nodes for example a gateway running a opc-ua server with multiple hardware nodes running device services sending data.
+Although a simple demo running on one machine, this is designed to show how you can use XRT across multiple hardware nodes, for example a gateway running a opc-ua server with multiple hardware nodes running device services sending data.

 Components: